Who is Josie?

 I scrimped and saved, and two years after that trip to Dubai we were able to go to New Zealand for ten days.
 This trip was a big first for me, because I had a strict budget and had to change the way I thought about holidays to make this happen.
 There were no fancy hotels or eating out.
 We stayed in cheap places and bought food from supermarkets.
 It was absolutely brilliant.
 We cruised the Bay of Islands, saw giant kauri trees, floated on an underground river through glow worm caves, watched rabbits being shorn, blocked our noses in Roturua, attended a traditional hangi and rode horses on the beach.
 Now the rest of the family was hooked on travel too.

-Today we are making it happen.
-I left my job at the end of 2016, and Simon has had 55 weeks of leave approved.
+Since then we have made it a reality.
+I left my job at the end beginning of 2017, and Simon had 55 weeks of leave approved.
 He has been at his job for a long time, and has been able to amass a substantial amount of leave so will be paid for most of the time we are away.
 He will also have a job to go back to on our return.